EventStore/documentation/docs/cloud/faq/providers.md

 # Providers

-### Azure: Do you use Locally redundant storage (LRS) or Zone-redundant storage (ZRS) ?
+### Azure: Do you use Locally-Redundant storage (LRS) or Zone-redundant storage (ZRS) ?

 Customer data is only stored on Premium SSD block device targets.

-We do not utilize Azure file or blob storage for customer data.
+We do not use Azure file or blob storage for customer data.

 ### Azure: We use AKS, to simplify setup.
 Can you expose the cluster to the public internet?